nidhiharish26/contact-manager-frontend/README.md

 Welcome to your Contact Manager frontend – a React-based user interface for managing personal contacts with features like login/register, add/edit/delete contacts, and a modern responsive design.

 # How Can I Edit This Code?
-There are several ways to edit and run your frontend application:

-# Use Your Preferred IDE (Recommended)
+Use Your Preferred IDE (Recommended)
 If you want to work locally using VS Code or any IDE:

 # Requirements: